LLNL/Silo/docs/Chapter2-Section2.md

   Similarly, when the mesh consists of blocks of all the same type, you may pass `NULL` for the `meshtypes` argumnt and instead use the `DBOPT_MB_BLOCK_TYPE` option to specify a single, constant block type for all blocks.
   This option can result in important savings for large numbers of blocks.

-  Finally, note that what is described here for the mulitmesh object in the way of `name` for the individual blocks applies to all multi-block objects (e. g.
+  Finally, note that what is described here for the mulitmesh object in the way of `name` for the individual blocks applies to all multi-block objects (e.g. DBPutMulti<whatever>).
-  DBPutMulti<whatever>).

   Notes: